ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 * A high-level description of systems, how they're hosting, and your security practices
 * Information about software licensing, including code scans of company code confirming no license violations or unlicensed proprietary software

-It's not uncommon for an investor to hire a third-party firm to conduct a technical diligence audit. ese audits may involve interviews or meetings with you and perhaps a few other senior members of the team.
+It's not uncommon for an investor to hire a third-party firm to conduct a technical diligence audit.
+These audits may involve interviews or meetings with you and perhaps a few other senior members of the team.
 Be prepared to discuss your engineering process, assess the general productivity of the team, and do a code walkthrough of parts of your system.

 My advice is to be candid with these auditors.
 They've looked at a lot of tech companies and are well aware that all engineering teams have debt and parts of the system that teams are more proud of than others.
 The more your investors know about your strengths and weaknesses, the better they can support and hold your team accountable for improving the weaknesses going forward.

 ### Vendor Management

 In general, the responsibility for sourcing, negotiating with, and managing third-party technical vendors will fall to you as the CTO.
-For most, this is an unenjoyable but necessary part of the job, and consequently, it doesn t get much thought.
+For most, this is an unenjoyable but necessary part of the job, and consequently, it doesn't get much thought.
 Performing this responsibility well, however, can provide significant cost savings for a business.
 Here, I'll walk you step by step through a typical SaaS negotiation/signing process and provide some tips for how to add efficiency and save cost.

 #### Self-Service Signup Tools